16 Top-Rated Beaches in Maryland

 Visitors come here to scavenge for fossils on the beach and are never left disappointed.
 Even the youngest and most inexperienced archaeologists come away with specimens easily found in the sand.
 Fossilized remains of more than 600 species have been found here.

-The park is also home to a marsh and freshwater area that is popular for fishing.
+Calvert Cliffs State Park is also home to a marsh and freshwater area that is popular for fishing.
+The park is open from sunrise to sunset, year-round.

 Matapeake Clubhouse is home to a lovely public beach that is popular with swimmers and sunbathers.
 The clubhouse serves meals on a terrace overlooking the water, and there is also a large picnic area.
 During the summer, visitors can enjoy shows at the amphitheater, and there is even a dog-friendly section of beach.